Are Virtual Events here to stay?

 Introduction

-We were the first industry to close when covid-19 and the subsequent lockdown swept the globe, and we will be the last to reopen.
-Fear not, virtual events sprung from nowhere and look like the solution.
-Don’t they?
+We were the first industry to close when COVID-19 and the subsequent lockdowns swept the globe, and we will be the last to fully reopen.
+Fear not—virtual events emerged almost overnight and appeared to offer a solution.
+Or did they?

-Virtual events have been able to offer participants and attendees a platform, albeit a very different platform, to engage and interact with each other during the lockdown.
+Virtual events have provided participants and attendees with a platform—albeit a very different one—to engage and interact during periods of restricted movement.

-However, over the last six months, it has become apparent that virtual events can’t do this.
-With this in mind, what does the future look like for virtual events?
-Are virtual events here to stay?
+However, over the course of 2026 it became clear that virtual events struggle to replicate the full experience.
+With this in mind, what does the future hold for virtual events?
+Are they here to stay?

 A Rising Market Segment

-If we can say anything good about this year, it has inspired innovation.
-While some industries have struggled with the covid-19 outbreak and subsequent lockdown, others have thrived.
-A few have emerged from the woodwork.
+If we can say anything positive about 2026, it has been a catalyst for innovation.
+While some industries struggled with the aftermath of COVID-19, others thrived.
+A few new players emerged from the shadows.

-Virtual events were one of these digital pivots.
-They have existed for years.
+Virtual events were one such digital pivot.
+They had existed for years before 2026.

-Global tech brands started the craze – Samsung hosted a virtual event to unveil the Samsung Galaxy Fold.
-It didn’t take long before smaller events such as conferences followed the trend.
-Before we knew it, everyone was a virtual event planner.
+Global tech brands led the way—Samsung hosted a virtual event to unveil the Samsung Galaxy Fold.
+It did not take long for smaller conferences to follow.
+Before long, everyone seemed to be a virtual-event planner.

 What is a Virtual Event?

-A virtual event is a gathering of people interacting in an online environment.
-Rather than the face-to-face communication seen at physical events, communication takes place via chatrooms or group video calls.
+A virtual event is simply a gathering of people interacting in an online environment.
+Instead of face-to-face conversation, communication takes place via chatrooms or group video calls.

 Benefits of Going Virtual

-This format has several benefits.
-From a marketer’s perspective, the sheer amount of data that you can collect is enough to make your mouth water.
-Often, virtual events are easier to manage than in-person ones because there are fewer variables that can go wrong.
+This format offers several advantages.
+From a marketer’s perspective, the volume of data that can be collected is invaluable.
+Virtual events are often easier to manage than in-person ones because there are fewer variables that can go wrong.

 Drawbacks of Virtual Events

-A study by Wild Apricot found that the biggest challenge organisers were facing when it comes to planning a virtual event was engagement.
+A study by Wild Apricot found that engagement was the biggest challenge when planning virtual events.

-It’s unfair to lump all virtual events into the same category.
-Events themselves, whether physical or virtual, fall into several subcategories.
+It would be unfair to place all virtual events in the same category.
+Events—whether physical or virtual—fall into numerous subcategories.

 - Weddings